geovanigaldemsugar/streaming/README.md

 > [!WARNING]
-> A Fast and Ample Storage device is nessarcessary, i've had problems with Jellyfin stuttering, which is due to my slow HDD being a HUGE bottleneck
+> A Fast and Ample storage device is nessarcessary, i've had problems with Jellyfin stuttering, which is due to my slow HDD being a HUGE bottleneck